5 Ways to Improve Your Composition Skills

 Ways to improve your composition skills

 Try this exercise: Close your eyes and pick up your camera.
 Now, without peeking, which buttons and dials adjust the aperture, shutter speed, and autofocus?
-How do you select the AF (autofocus) point?
+How do you select the active AF (autofocus) point?
 How do you apply exposure compensation?
 If you can’t perform these operations without looking, spend some time reading your manual, then practice until you can.
 Remember, you should aim to become so familiar with these settings that you can adjust them automatically – with no more than a glance at your camera.

 One tip: Cameras have lots of menu options, and it’s easy to feel overwhelmed as you think about settings.
 However, I suggest you ignore nearly everything and keep your approach simple.
 Here’s how:

 • Always shoot in RAW format and set your white balance to Auto.
-(You can tweak the white balance afterward when post-processing.)
+(You can tweak the balance afterward when post-processing.)

 • Don’t touch settings such as lens corrections, contrast, dynamic range, noise reduction, sharpness, and highlight preservation.
 If you shoot in RAW, these will all be irrelevant.